rixiobarrios/js-debugging-errors/README.md

 ## Requirements

-This lab contains 10 prompts inside [`lib/errors.md`](lib/errors.md).
+This lab contains 11 prompts inside [`lib/errors.md`](lib/errors.md).
 Each prompt includes a short snippet of JavaScript code that has an error or bug in it.
 Your task is to review the code and the error it creates, then determine the cause of the error and how you can fix it.

 For the purposes of this lab, focus on using the console to log messages.
-If you would like to go above and beyond, consider using Chrome or VS Code's built-in debuggers.
+Cut and paste the code between the `script` tags in `lib/errors.md` in between the script tags of your `lib/index.html` file.

 Each prompt asks three questions: